Manchester Grand Hyatt San Diego Review

 • Great service: Jasmine at check-in was professional, courteous & helpful.

-• Hotel has several restaurants & a lobby store with snacks
+• The hotel has several restaurants & a lobby store with snacks

 • Good location close to the marina, with tons of restaurants & activities nearby.